kgisl/pythonFDP/manual/lab11-kgashok.py.md

 ## Post-Lab Questions

-1. Modify the version available in http://cyberdojo1.kgfsl.com/enter/show/3080E868E6 so that
+1. Modify the version (make suitable changes to `wordcount.py file`) available in http://cyberdojo1.kgfsl.com/enter/show/3080E868E6 so that
 	- The total lines in all the files to be calculated and displayed
 	- If the filename with the specified command line argument is not available, echo **"Final not available**."